darioems/lightbulb/workshops/networking/1.6-roles/README.md

 ```
 Fill out host1_private_ip and control_private_ip from the lab_inventory

-**Hey, wait just a minute there buster…​ did you just have us put variables in two seperate places?**
-Yes…​ yes we did.
+**Variables in multiple places?**
 Variables can live in quite a few places.
 Just to name a few:
  - vars directory
  - defaults directory
  - group_vars directory
  - In the playbook under the `vars:` section
  - In any file which can be specified on the command line using the `--extra_vars` -  option
- - On a boat, in a moat, with a goat (disclaimer: this is a complete lie)

-Bottom line, you need to read up on [variable precedence](http://docs.ansible.com/ansible/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable) to understand both where to define variables and which locations take precedence.
+More information on [variable precedence can be found here](http://docs.ansible.com/ansible/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable).
+To understand both where to define variables and which locations take precedence.
 In this exercise, we are using role defaults to define a couple of variables and these are the most malleable.
 After that, we defined some variables in `/vars` which have a higher precedence than defaults and can’t be overridden as a default variable.

 ### Step 6: Add tasks to your role in roles/system/tasks/main.yml